Where should you go when you’re ravenous, but it’s too hot to go inside?

 A Nation of Shopkeepers

-Nation has recently had a makeover, making it an even more appealing spot for alfresco dining in Leeds.
-They uncovered the beer garden, which means you can eat out in the sunshine – or if you’d prefer, you can take one of the booths that line the courtyard, which come complete with heat-lamps, in case the summer sun is winding down for the day.
+Nation have got one of the best outdoor areas for alfresco dining in Leeds.
+They’ve got an uncovered beer garden, which means you can eat out in the sunshine – or if you’d prefer, you can take one of the booths that line the courtyard, which come complete with heat-lamps, in case the summer sun is winding down for the day.
 The menu is pretty simple – they do burgers well, fried chicken better and sweet potato fries you won’t want to share.
 Enjoy it all with a beer and get your night off to a great start.

 A Nation of Shopkeepers, 29 Cookridge Street, Leeds, West Yorkshire, LS2 3AG.

-Since opening on City Square last year, Banyan has become one of the go-to bars for sun-seekers.
-Their outdoors space is ideal for drinks, but it’s also a great shout if you want a bite to eat, and their tasty menu means there’s a little something for everyone.
-Tuck into anything from superfood salads to steaks, gourmet sandwiches and burgers – hell, you can even come by earlier in the day for an indulgent brunch out in the morning sun.
+Since opening on City Square, Banyan has become one of the go-to bars for sun-seekers.
+Their outdoor space is ideal for drinks, but it’s also a great shout if you want a bite to eat, and their tasty menu means there’s a little something for everyone.
+Tuck into anything from superfood salads and small plates to steaks, gourmet sandwiches and burgers – hell, you can even come by earlier in the day for an indulgent brunch out in the morning sun.
 American pancakes anyone?

 Banyan, 2, The Old Post Office, City Square, Leeds, West Yorkshire, LS1 2ES.

 Crafthouse is probably the best alfresco dining destination in the city, and no, they’re not paying us to say that.
 It comes down to three things – the location, the service and the menu.
 The first is exceptional, at the pinnacle of Trinity Leeds, it promises sunshine galore and views over Boar Lane.
 The second is just as important – you don’t want to feel forgotten just because you’re sat outside.
 And finally, the third means you can choose from a selection of uniquely assembled dishes, designed to give you a true culinary experience.
-Try the likes of the pork belly with pomme berny, sweetcorn and turnip or orzorotti with spinach and aged parmesan.
+Try the likes of the corn-fed chicken with pomme berny, serrano ham, truffle faggot, spring pea and girolles.

 Crafthouse, Level 5 Trinity Leeds, 70 Boar Lane, Leeds, West Yorkshire, LS1 6HW.

 How about grabbing a bite at a fancy French restaurant?
 Brasserie Blanc is the place to go.
 Their outside terrace is nestled on the riverfront – it feels like it’s a million miles from the hustle and bustle of the city centre, so where better to grab a bite?
-They serve their full menu out in the sunshine, which means you can indulge in duck leg confit with black cherry sauce, king scallops provençale and Mediterranean summer salad, all washed down with one of their fine wines.
+They serve their full menu out in the sunshine, which means you can indulge in duck leg confit with black cherry sauce, Malabar fish curry with toasted coconut and slow-cooked shoulder and leg of roast suckling pig, all washed down with one of their fine wines.

 Brasserie Blanc, Victoria Mill, Sovereign Street, Leeds, West Yorkshire, LS1 4BJ.